 Ethical Procurement: Some Scenarios to Consider

 The ground rules for good ethics in procurement are simple enough.
 Practice integrity, avoid conflicts of interest and personal enrichment, treat suppliers equally and fairly, and comply with legal and other obligations.

-To make it even simpler, the overriding principle is “do the right things.”
+Quite simply, the overriding principle is “do the right things.”
 However, simple is not the same as easy.
-One of the challenges of ethical procurement is to know how to make it into a practical reality that people can apply in a consistent way.
+One of the challenges of ethical procurement is to know how to make it into a practical reality that people can apply consistently.

 For example, how would you deal with the following situations in procurement?

 - You are responsible for the procurement of janitorial supplies for your mid-sized company.
 A potential supplier sends you its catalogue together with a gift of an expensive-looking ballpoint pen with the supplier’s logo on it.

 - You have agreed to a two-year supply contract with a small, foreign supplier, but a drop in demand for your own company’s products is seriously depressing its profitability.
 Another supplier guarantees lower supply prices that would re-establish the margins your company needs to meet its objectives.
 That would mean breaking the contract with the first supplier without just cause.
 Legal action by that supplier would be unlikely, because of its small size.